 With a vision of creating the Social System Industry, SECOM ventured into information services and telecommunications in 1983.
 In 1991, SECOM began its foray into the medical arena with the launch of home medical services, and entered the insurance business in 1998.
 Geographic information services came next in 1999, followed by real estate services in 2000 and fire protection services in 2006.
 Our continuous efforts to develop new business fields formed the basis of the Social System Industry.

 In 2010, we launched “ALL SECOM”, an initiative that aims to synergize our seven business groups: security, fire protection, medical, insurance, geospatial information services, information and communication related services and real estate.
 By fostering close collaboration between Group companies, we can offer unprecedented levels of security and peace of mind on a global scale.
 Speedy development coupled with a worldview is key to the success of “ALL SECOM” and, ultimately, advancing the Social System Industry.

 SECOM Group has markedly ramped up international operations since establishing our first overseas security services in Taiwan in 1978.
-Our security business is currently operating in 12 countries and territories: Korea, Thailand, Malaysia, Singapore, China, Indonesia, Vietnam, and Myanmar in Asia, the UK in Europe, and Australia and New Zealand in Oceania.
-Moreover, Group subsidiaries of Nohmi Bosai Ltd. and Pasco Corporation have also expanded their business in the Philippines, India, the United Arab Emirates, Sweden, and Belgium.
+Our security business is currently operating in 13 countries and territories: Korea, China, Thailand, Malaysia, Singapore, Indonesia, Vietnam, Myanmar, Turkey, the United Kingdom, Australia and New Zealand.
+Moreover, Group subsidiaries of Nohmi Bosai Ltd. and Pasco Corporation have also expanded their business in the Philippines, India, Sweden, Belgium, and the United States.
 Companies in the SECOM Group are now found in 18 countries and territories.

 SECOM will continue expanding overseas as exemplified by our medical business, which began operating a hospital in India.
 As our international presence grows, SECOM hopes to increase security and peace of mind for people around the world.